LUX Associate Artists Programme (AAP), a 12 month post-academic development course for artists working with the moving image.

 To explore social and cultural contexts as the location for significant individual practice.

-The programme is facilitated by writer/curator/artist Ian White
+The programme was facilitated by writer/curator/artist Ian White from 2007 - 2013.

-Applications for 2012/13 are now closed, the call for future years will be made on the LUX NEWSWIRE
+Applications are now closed, the call for future years will be made on the LUX NEWSWIRE

 Past AAP Final Projects